Johnmwangikenya/Johnmwangikenya/README.md

 ## Skills

-- We are a creative media company specializing in professional
+- With  a creative media company specializing in professional

 1: photography